Understanding Bosch Fuel Injection Pumps

-If you know anything about German engineering, they like to keep things simple.
+If you know anything about German engineering, you know they like to keep things simple.
 Just kidding.

-While the engineering and design of components for Mercedes-Benz vehicles already present a high level of complexity, getting information about those parts, especially when it comes to the classic era vehicles, can prove just as confusing and time-consuming.
+While the engineering and design of components for Mercedes-Benz classic cars already present a high level of complexity, getting information about those parts can prove just as confusing and time-consuming.
 Not only are the manuals in German, but finding those manuals can be a virtually impossible task.

 Something as simple as understanding a label can become a bit of a nightmare for anyone not already knee-deep in the history and legacy of these parts.

-Simply put, each letter or number identifies a unique aspect of your pump, helping to identify and differentiate your pump from other generations.
-Unfortunately for the non-german speaking crowd, the letters don't exactly match up to the translation, but we can give you an idea of what each of those identifiers is telling you.
+Simply put, each letter or number identifies a unique aspect of Bosch fuel injection pumps, helping to identify and differentiate your pump from other generations.
+Unfortunately for the non-German speaking crowd, the letters don't exactly match up to the translation, but we can give you an idea of what each of those identifiers is telling you.

 In the first grouping, the initial letters (PES in our example) define if the pump is inline (PE) or rotary along with the type of mount.
-The following number identifies the number of plungers, while the next grouping of letters identify the maximum plunger diameter of 7-7.5mm and if the pump is intended for use with gasoline.
+The following number identifies the number of plungers, while the next grouping of letters identify the maximum plunger diameter of 7-7.5mm and if the pump is a mechanical fuel injection (MFI)pump intended for use with gasoline.

 The final grouping indicates the series number and an R or L for either a right or left direction of rotation.
 Some pumps also have an additional letter on the end, in this case a Y indicating the pump is for the US market.

 Take a look at our individual fuel injection pump pages to learn more about your specific pump, or check out our pump map page to find out what's what on a Bosch fuel injection pump.
-(Pump pages and pump map coming soon!)
+(Pump pages coming soon!)